 Associate Student Success Coach & Event Coordinator

 I did not have the “typical” college experience.
-I graduated high school at 17, and began college that fall at Arkansas Tech University in Russellville, Arkansas.
-After my sophomore year, I made the difficult but necessary decision to return home to Tulsa.
-I received my Associates from TCC in Liberal Arts, but had the desire to pursue my Bachelors.
-In 2013, I accepted a full-time position at TU, and began taking classes a year later in hopes of finishing my degree.
+I began college at 17, and after two years made the difficult but necessary decision to return home to Tulsa.
+I received my Associate’s in Liberal Arts from TCC but still had the desire to complete my bachelor’s.
+I accepted a full-time position at TU in 2013 and began taking classes a year later.
 In December 2018, I graduated Cum Laude with my BA in Women’s and Gender Studies and a minor in Music.
 I was awarded the Charlotte Cathey Stewart Award for Outstanding Achievement in Women’s and Gender Studies in May 2019.